youngboy/engine-docs/source/proxy-config.md

 <dt>host (string)</dt>
 <dd><p>The address on which to listen.
 If left blank, this will default to all interfaces.
 (If you are using the `ApolloEngine` class from the `apollo-engine` npm module, this field defaults to the `host` option of the `engine.listen` method.)</p></dd>
 <dt>port (int32)</dt>
 <dd><p>The port on which to listen.
 If left blank, this will attempt to use the port specified in portFromEnv.
 If portFromEnv is left blank, this will select a random available port.
-(If you are using the `ApolloEngine` class from the `apollo-engine` npm module, this field defaults to the `port` option of the `engine.listen` method.)</p></dd>
+(If you are using the `ApolloEngine` class from the `apollo-engine` npm module, this field defaults to the `port` option of the `engine.listen` method.)
+Only one of `port`, `portFromEnv`, and `pipePath` may be set.</p></dd>
+<dt>pipePath (string)</dt>
+<dd><p>The pipe to the path to listen on.
+Engineproxy can listen on a named pipe on a Windows OS instead of over TCP.
+Only one of `port`, `portFromEnv`, and `pipePath` may be set.</p></dd>
 <dt>portFromEnv (string)</dt>
 <dd><p>The name of the environment variable to use for choosing `port`, usually "PORT".
 For example, when using a Docker container deployed on Heroku, you should NOT set port, and set portFromEnv to be PORT.
-See [the Engine docs](https://www.apollographql.com/docs/engine/setup-virtual.html) for a more detailed walkthrough on setting up Apollo Engine on Heroku and similar hosting platforms.</p></dd>
+See [the Engine docs](https://www.apollographql.com/docs/engine/setup-virtual.html) for a more detailed walkthrough on setting up Apollo Engine on Heroku and similar hosting platforms.
+Only one of `port`, `portFromEnv`, and `pipePath` may be set.</p></dd>
 <dt>endpoints (array of string)</dt>
 <dd><p>URL paths on which to listen; often `["/graphql"]`.
 (If you are using the `ApolloEngine` class from the `apollo-engine` npm module, this field defaults to the `graphqlPaths` option of the `engine.listen` method, which itself defaults to `["/graphql"]`.)</p></dd>
 <dt>originName (string)</dt>